Olympus Video Colonoscope Lawsuits - Bacterial Infections

-The Olympus Colonoscope lawsuits claim the device is defective in that it’s difficult to properly clean it after each use, which results in the device spreading a bacterial infection from one patient to another.
+The Olympus Colonoscope lawsuit claims the device is defective in that it’s difficult to properly clean after each use, which results in the device spreading a bacterial infection from one patient to another.

 In June 2012, Olympus Corporation received reports that the design of its colonoscope product contained a flaw, allowing blood and tissue from a patient to become trapped, and then spreading a bacterial infection to others patients.